Moving to Amsterdam

+Around 40% of the residents of Amsterdam rent their homes.
 Rents are following the opposite trend due to high demand for city apartments.
 Rental prices are regulated by region though so check with the authorities that the rental prices you’ve been offered are within acceptable bounds.
 Two months’ rent is usually required as a deposit and agency fees are typically one months’ rent.

 Comparing Amsterdam vs London

 Climate-wise London and Amsterdam are fairly similar: though the Dutch capital is a couple of degrees cooler year round and experiences more rainfall it also sees more sunshine on average (about 12% more).

 |Bottle of Wine||£7 GBP||£5 GBP|

 |Basic Utilities||£160 GBP||£135 GBP|

 |Capuccino||£2 GBP||£3 GBP|

 |Meal for 2||£49 GBP||£51 GBP|

 |Cinema Ticket (1)||£11 GBP||£9 GBP|

 History and Culture